Skywatchers take heart: The potentially brilliant Comet ISON appears to be holding together thus far on its perilous journey around the sun.

 Some astronomers have predicted that Comet ISON will break apart before its Nov.
 28 close solar approach, when the icy wanderer will skim just 730,000 miles (1.2 million kilometers) above the surface of the sun.
 But a new photo from NASA's iconic Hubble Space Telescope suggests that ISON remains intact for now.

 "In this NASA Hubble Space Telescope image taken on Oct.
 9, the comet's solid nucleus is unresolved because it is so small.
-If the nucleus broke apart then Hubble would have likely seen evidence for multiples fragments," officials with the Space Telescope Science Institute in Baltimore, which operates Hubble, wrote in a statement Thursday.
-[Comet ISON: 8 Things to Know]
+If the nucleus broke apart then Hubble would have likely seen evidence for multiple fragments," officials with the Space Telescope Science Institute in Baltimore, which operates Hubble, wrote in a statement today (Oct.
+17). [ Comet ISON: 8 Things to Know ]

 "Moreover, the coma or head surrounding the comet's nucleus is symmetric and smooth," they added.
 "This would probably not be the case if clusters of smaller fragments were flying along.
 What's more, a polar jet of dust first seen in Hubble images taken in April is no longer visible and may have turned off."